xdudakm/smart-contract/readme.md

 cp ../devot-contract/target/ink/devot_contract.json ./src/contract/
 ```

-5. Copy address of the deployed smart contract from [use.ink](https://ui.use.ink/) and set it as value of
+5. Copy address of the deployed smart contract
+   from [contracts](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/contracts) (click on the contract
-   VITE_APP_CONTRACT_ADDRESS in the [.env](devot-web/.env) file.
+   name and you will see its address) and set it as value of VITE_APP_CONTRACT_ADDRESS in the [.env](devot-web/.env)
+   file.

-5. Run the app
+6. Run the app

 ```bash
 npm run dev -- --host
 ```

-6. Open the app in the browser http://localhost:5174/
+7. Open the app in the browser http://localhost:5174/
-7. Connect your wallet and vote.
+8. Connect your wallet and vote (you mast have it enabled via the extension).
-8. Connect to your classmate via exposed ip.
+9. Connect to your classmate via exposed ip.
 Vote on their smart contract and see what happens on the website.
-9. Inspect code of both smart contract and web app to see, what has happened under the hood.
+10. Inspect code of both smart contract and web app to see, what has happened under the hood.

-If unexpected behaviour happens, open web browser console.
+If unexpected behavior happens, open web browser console and debug.

 ## Customize the smart contract